singnet/dev-portal/README.md

 ```

 ## Planning

 The SingularityNET Developer Portal is in active development.
 Below you will find what we plan to do next:

-[checkbox:checked] Launch the beta-version of the SingularityNET Developer Portal.
+* [x] Launch the beta-version of the SingularityNET Developer Portal.
-[checkbox:unchecked] Pilot developer workshops in Helsinki.
+* [ ] Pilot developer workshops in Helsinki.
-[checkbox:unchecked] Create a developer workshop cookbook.
+* [ ] Create a developer workshop cookbook.
-[checkbox:unchecked] Gather feedback from the community.
+* [ ] Gather feedback from the community.
-[checkbox:unchecked] Move all Github Wiki's to the SingularityNET Developer Portal.
+* [ ] Move all Github Wiki's to the SingularityNET Developer Portal.
-[checkbox:unchecked] Implement feedback from the community that we decided to go with.
+* [ ] Implement feedback from the community that we decided to go with.
-[checkbox:unchecked] For every tutorial, add a video demonstration.
+* [ ] For every tutorial, add a video demonstration.
-[checkbox:unchecked] Roll out a global SingularityNET Developer Workshop program.
+* [ ] Roll out a global SingularityNET Developer Workshop program.